beercan1989/retro-brick-game/README.md

 So the game development now continues as an attempt to build the whole thing closer to its original dimensions.

+A compiled and playable versions of this game for web, android, windows, linux and even osx; can be found here https://beercan.itch.io/retro-brick-game on my Itch page.

 ## Concept Art
 Example "enemies", be it shooting targets or shapes to land.
 ![Enemies](Art/enemies.png?raw=true "Enemies")